 The Eagle's Back program strives to encompass the vital components necessary to successfully reclaim the strengths of Aboriginal families in Calgary.

 The Family Centre connects you with resources in the community such as food, clothing, shelter and employment.
 We are committed to providing information, referrals and support for familes with children and youth in inner city communities.

 Odyssey is a school-based program that provides a space and a place for boys to belong and build protective factors such as learning to make positive responsible choices and build healthy relationships.

 Starbright is an after-school program for grade 6 girls.
 It provides education and opportunities based on a creative curriculum and positive support and leadership.
 It assists girls in becoming strong, capable, adult women.

-Starburst and Spirit are school-based programs for junior high girls.
+Starburst are school-based programs for junior high girls.
 Each program supports adolescent development, fosters resiliency and empowers girls through group programming, recreational sessions, family enhancement, volunteering, mentoring and individual support.

 Sometimes a family crisis makes it impossible for parents to take care of their children in their own home without outside help.
 When no other family or community resources exist, certified child care workers provide subsidized, day-time child care on a short term basis for families in need.